Eurovans: Peugeot 806

 The 806 was named according to Peugeot's "x0x" system, where the first digit indicates model series (vehicle size/class) and the last indicates the generation, with a central zero.
 The largest Peugeot series then available was the executive saloon 605, so Peugeot chose 8, potentially leaving room for an in between model.
 The Eurovans were launched when Peugeot was replacing the "x05" with "x06" models, so it was appropriately labeled "806".

 Fiat Ulysse

 The Fiat was named after Ulysses, the Roman name for Odysseus, the hero of Homer's Odyssey.
 Like its siblings, the Ulysse range received a facelift in October 1998.

 Lancia Zeta

 Following the traditional naming theme, Lancia named its variant with the previously unused Greek letter Zeta.
-With its big chrome grille, the Lancia served as the "premium" Eurovan, not available with base engines and exceptionally well equipped, with prices up to 20% higher than corresponding versions of other Eurovans.
+It was also marketed as the Lancia Z. With its big chrome grille, the Lancia served as the "premium" Eurovan, not available with base engines and exceptionally well equipped, with prices up to 20% higher than corresponding versions of other Eurovans.

 The Zeta was not marketed in the UK.